mary-a1/2024-hackathon-team-2/README.md

 ## Contributing

-We welcome contributions from the community to enhance and improve SomaliMindsMatter.
+We welcome contributions from the community to enhance and improve SomaliMindMatters.
 Whether you're a developer, mental health professional, or passionate individual interested in supporting mental health initiatives, there are several ways you can contribute:

 - Code Contributions: If you're a developer, you can contribute to the codebase by fixing bugs, implementing new features, or improving existing functionality.
 Fork the repository, make your changes, and submit a pull request for review.

 - Documentation: Help improve our documentation by fixing errors, clarifying instructions, or adding helpful guides and tutorials.
 Contributions to documentation are valuable for making the platform more accessible to users and contributors.

-- Feedback and Suggestions: Provide feedback on your experience using SomaliMindsMatter.
+- Feedback and Suggestions: Provide feedback on your experience using SomaliMindMatters.
 Share your ideas for new features, improvements, or any issues you encounter.
 Your feedback helps us understand the needs of our users and prioritize development efforts accordingly.

-- Spread the Word: Help us raise awareness about SomaliMindsMatter by sharing it with your network.
+- Spread the Word: Help us raise awareness about SomaliMindMatters by sharing it with your network.
 Spread the word through social media, blogs, community forums, or any other channels where you think it can make a difference.
 Increasing visibility helps us reach more people who can benefit from our platform.

 If you're interested in contributing, please reach out to the authors for more information on how to get started.
-Thank you for your support in making SomaliMindsMatter a valuable resource for mental health awareness and support.
+Thank you for your support in making SomaliMindMatters a valuable resource for mental health awareness and support.